*Updated December 5, 2022

 This is not true.

-Hashtags have the power to display your content to the world, but they are not a fast-pass to viral content.
-You can’t produce half-baked content and expect your hashtags to do the rest of the legwork to make your content a viral sensation.
-For that to happen, you need incredibly engaging and useful content (we’ll explain how to do that a little later in this article) and a heavy dose of luck.
+Hashtags have the power to display your content to the world, but they are not a fast-pass to going viral.
+You can’t produce half-baked content and expect your hashtags to do the rest of the work.
+If you want to go viral, you need incredibly engaging and useful content (we’ll explain how to do that a little later in this article) and a heavy dose of luck.

 Myth #2: Popular Hashtags = More Customers